RaphaelHardFork/portfolio-contracts/README.md

 ## Security specification

-**Trust model:**
+### Trust model:

 _Ownable's roles like `transferOwnership` are implicit_

-- FungibleToken:
+- **FungibleToken:**
   - Can set oracle address
   - Can withdraw eth amount in the contract

-**FungibleToken:**
+- **Shopable contracts (ColoredToken):**
+  - Owner can set/remove an address as "shop" (controller)
+- **ColoredToken:**
+  - Owner can withdraw eth amount in the contract

+### FungibleToken:

 - Token not capped, totalSupply potentially unlimited
 - Oracle price rely on one oracle source (chainLink, Flux on Aurora network)

+### ColoredToken:

+- burning a token cost 0.00005 ETH, this cost can be avoided by transfering to a random address that not own a token.

+---

 ## To Do

-=> security spec: what can do the owner

-- fix name of the color
-- test buy all booster
+- test buy all booster / check token URI (booster) / check distribution 180/5
-- shop is conttroller => see the contract controller => good to have multiple controller
-- change shop on contracts => need ownable?
+- test shop/ change shop / several shop

-- set shop only owner
+Integrate in the front

 - _owner is time-locked multisig => centralise owner so (can be done after with transferOwnership)_

-Integrate in the front

 ---